eebod/E-space-hashnode/cl1mxllxc01n34wnvap4khso1.md

 Due to the nature of the JSON-RPC commonly used by nodes to communicate, this means communication could go in two ways, into the blockchain network or out of the network, creating a range of possibilities.

-* **Input/Inbound Oracles** :&gt;&gt; This type of oracle transmit data from external sources(real-world) into the chain, it's the most common way oracles are used.
+* **Input/Inbound Oracles** :&gt;&gt; This type of oracle transmits data from external sources(real-world) into the chain, it's the most common way oracles are used.

 * **Output/Outbound Oracles** :&gt;&gt; Data or commands are sent out, to real word systems( a listening computer ), which on receiving the data or command, triggers it to take an action.
 One example of such would be sending a command with data for a task that would be too computationally expensive to do on-chain, the result is later fed back on-chain after processing.